5 Best Practices for the E-Commerce Financial Close

 Of all of the frustrating business practices many accountants face, the clearing of open items and outstanding checks may top them all.
 Scouring through statements and manually checking off and clearing the items in your ERP slows down your month-end processes, causing potential errors in your reconciliations.

-The move from cash-based to online payments creates significant, additional volumes of transactions for retailers.
-Once implementing a financial automation solution, organizations can further improve their processes by configuring an export of matched items, specifically those from the bank with a check number.
-By isolating those transactions, exporting them from Microsoft Excel, and loading them directly into the customer’s ERP to clear the outstanding checks, retailers can close their books faster than ever before.
+Processing both cash-based and online payments creates significant, additional volumes of transactions for retailers.
+After implementing a financial automation solution, organizations can further improve their processes by configuring an export of matched items, specifically those from the bank with a check number.
+By isolating those transactions, exporting them from Microsoft Excel, and loading them directly into the ERP to clear the outstanding checks, retailers can close their books faster than ever before.

 Best Practice #5: Perform 3-Way Matching to Identify Variances

-Before delivery services were a necessity for businesses, reconciliations consisted of comparing POS to credit card statements to bank statements.
-With this, reconciliations between the POS and the delivery services became vitally important.
+Delivery services have expanded beyond restaurants to include all kinds of goods, and partnering with services such as DoorDash, Uber Eats, Instacart, Grubhub, Postmates, and more face a unique set of complexities when closing their books.
+Before delivery services, reconciliations consisted of comparing POS to credit card statements to bank statements.
+With these third-party delivery services, reconciliations between the POS and the delivery services became vitally important.
 Down the line, reconciling the delivery service transactions with your bank statement becomes another complexity.

 By implementing a three-way match scenario that enables businesses to reconcile their POS sales to their credit card and delivery service vendors in the same reconciliation, organizations can effectively streamline this previously complex process.
 After transactions match, the matched transactions are taken and summed to match the daily bank deposit, regardless of source.
 Empowering businesses to identify any variances and take control of the matching process enables them to drastically optimize their close and stay on top of their finances.